timemod/cbsots/README.md

     timeseries coding read from the rds file created in step 1.

-Step 1 (using the Shiny App) is only necessary if you add a new table, or want to modify the timeseries coding for an existing table.
+Step 1 (using the Shiny App) is only necessary if you add a new table, or if you want to modify the timeseries coding for an existing table.

 # Installation